JLaydeJ/Project_2/README.md

 - Split each "name" column value into a first and last name, and place each in a new column.
 - Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

+## If you chose Option 2, complete the following steps:
+- Import the contacts.xlsx file into a DataFrame.
+- Extract the "contact_id", "name", and "email" columns by using regular expressions.
+- Create a new DataFrame with the extracted data.
+- Convert the "contact_id" column to the integer type.
+- Split each "name" column value into a first and a last name, and place each in a new column.
+- Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

+4. Check that your final DataFrame resembles the one in the following image:

+## Create the Crowdfunding Database
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..
+2. Use the information from the ERD to create a table schema for each CSV file.
+        Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.
+3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+4. Create a new Postgres database, named crowdfunding_db.
+5. Using the database schema, create the tables in the correct order to handle the foreign keys.
+6. Verify the table creation by running a SELECT statement for each table.
+7. Import each CSV file into its corresponding SQL table.
+8. Verify that each table has the correct data by running a SELECT statement for each.